 TRURO Cornwall TR3 6LQ

-The hit BBC drama Poldark is set to return to our screens in September, and the popular series is filmed in a variety of locations around Cornwall.
-The romantic landscape is the perfect backdrop for Poldark, and many of these places are close to our five star cottages in Cornwall, so why not visit some on your holidays this summer?
+The hit BBC drama Poldark is set to return to our screens over the summer, having been filmed in a variety of locations around Cornwall.
+The romantic landscape of the Cornish coast is the perfect backdrop for Poldark, and many of these places are close to our five-star cottages in Cornwall, so why not visit some on your holidays this summer?